AztecProtocol/aztec-packages/docs/docs/dev_docs/sandbox/main.md

 - Aztec RPC Server - Normally residing with the end client, this decrypts and stores a client's private state, executes simulations and submits transactions to the Aztec Node.
 - Aztec.js - Aztec's client library for interacting with the Aztec RPC Server (think Ethers.js).

-All of this is included in the sandbox, with the exception of Aztec.js which you can use to interact with it.
+All of this is included in the Sandbox, with the exception of Aztec.js which you can use to interact with it.

 With the help of Aztec.js you will be able to: